smindre1/An_Introduction_To_Regex/README.md

 **`Plus Sign (+)`** - 1 or more occurrences.

 **`Curly Brackets ({m, n})`** - m to n occurrences.

 - `{m}` - Matches exactly m occurences.
 - `{m,}` - Matches m or more occurences.

 ### Grouping Constructs

+As a regular expression (regex) becomes more intricate, you may often find yourself needing different parts of a string to fit specific criteria.
+For example, an email is something you would break up into the username like portion, the @ symbol, and the type of email such as gmail.com, yahoo.com, etc...
+Defining these section is where Grouping Constructs come into play.
+To define a section in regex you need to utilize parentheses `()`, with each section within a parentheses being known as a `subexpression`.

+- `**Unlike bracket notation which will be mentioned later, subexpressions look for exactly what is in them.`

+**Subexpressions**: have two primary states, a `capturing group` state and a `non-capturing group` state.
+A **capturing group** has something called a backreference immediately following it.
+A backreference is a backslash followed by a number like so, '\1'.
+A backreference exists so that when the capturing group records a matched character sequence it can be reused by utilizing the backreference.
+The number used for the backreference can start at 1 and be any integer as high as the number of subexpressions that are present.
+Now, a **non-capturing group** is a subexpression with a question mark and colon placed before the pattern, like so: `(?:pattern)`.